MatrixManAtYrService/poag/README.md

 > Make it ask "are you sure?" on logout and close any active sessions when this happens.

 The various experts will chat about my request.
-When they're in agreement about the pan, I'll get something like this:
+When they're in agreement about the plan, I'll get something like this:

 ```json
 {